 Wasp removal Newcastle is a specialty service for us.
 Looking for pest control experts to solve your problems with wasps?
-ABC Pest Control in Newcastle, New South Wales guarantees you with the effective solution you need.
+ABC Pest Control Newcastle, New South Wales guarantees you with the effective solution you need.
 We have affordable packages carefully tailored to address your specific needs on wasp infestation treatment.
 If you have a wasps nest or wasps on your property.
 Call us now on 02 0404 0997.
 You can also book online in under 60 seconds.
 Be sure to check out our packages to save money.

 If you discover wasps swarming on your property, or need to organise the removal of a nest, call the trained professionals at ABC Pest Control Newcastle for a safe and easy solution.
 We take full care to remove the nest completely – a task just as important as killing the pests themselves – by using advanced and environmentally-friendly chemical sprays and the best industry practices.
 Most importantly, we have the experience, equipment and protection gear necessary to put an end to these unwanted guests.